Summerland, British Columbia: History

 By 1907, Summerland had access to Peachland and Penticton with a well-established road system, and a ferry service connecting the community with the eastern shore of Okanagan Lake (Naramata).
 West Summerland (present day Downtown Summerland) experienced increased importance also in part due to a 1922 fire which destroyed many of the lakeside buildings in Lower Town.

+On August 8, 2026, the entirety of Summerland and all residents within it were evacuated when the encroaching Bald Range fire threatened the town.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Summerland had a population of 12,042 living in 5,084 of its 5,426 total private dwellings, a change of from its 2016 population of 11,615.
 With a land area of 74.04 km2, it had a population density of in 2021.